fuwuseba/Car_Dash/README.md

 # Car_Dash
 Video Game programmed in Verilog, ran code on the vivado platform.
-Used a NEXY S-4 FPGA Board, a LED Matrix and a Pmod JSTK2:Two-axis Joystick.
+In addtion to the code I used a NEXY S-4 FPGA Board, a LED Matrix, a Pmod JSTK2:Two-axis Joystick and a Seven Segment Display.